praneetha1996/InteractivePoster/README.md

 ```
 $ pip install gunicorn
 ```
 #### Step 5.
+Create herokuapp account
+Setup account on Heroku and download Heroku CLI utility

+#### Step 6.
 Initialize the folder with a sample app (app.py), a .gitignore file, requirements.txt, and a Procfile for deployment
 1) app.py

 2) .gitignore